Abracadabra (Lady Gaga song): Reception

 HuffPost UKs Daniel Welsh declared it to be "one of the best music videos of her career".
 Daniel D’Addario of Variety described the video as "a return to Gaga's most extravagant and maximalist aesthetic," praising its "grand and elaborate visual production" as well as the contrast between the two versions of the singer, dressed in white and red, which reinforce the theatricality of the concept.

-Erin Crabtree and Eliza Thompson of Us Weekly wrote that it "features numerous dance sequences and the kind of extravagant outfits the singer favored in the early years of her career."
-Cristina Zavala of Los 40 called it "a well-resolved play of contrasts that turns this music video into a cinematic jewel full of Gaga's trademark intensity."
+Erin Crabtree and Eliza Thompson of Us Weekly wrote that it "features numerous dance sequences and the kind of extravagant outfits the singer favored in the early years of her career".
+Cristina Zavala of Los 40 called it "a well-resolved play of contrasts that turns this music video into a cinematic jewel full of Gaga's trademark intensity".
 Gina Wurtz of Screen Rant noted that while the video is "fairly simple," it impressed her because "the choreography and fashion made it so interesting," adding that "Abracadabra" marks Gaga's return to the type of choreography that defined some of her most memorable videos.
+Wesley Stenzel of Entertainment Weekly praised the video's "jittery choreography" and "nightmarish atmosphere", calling it one of the most exhilarating music videos of 2025.
 The music video for "Abracadabra" won two awards at the 2025 MTV Video Music Awards, for Best Direction and Best Art Direction.

 Live performances

 On March 8, 2025, Gaga performed "Abracadabra" on Saturday Night Live.
 She appeared on stage in a sparkly red ensemble, standing inside a neon-lit, mirrored structure, accompanied by dancers dressed in black with long red wigs.
 Chris Willman of Variety described the performance as an extension of the song's "crimson-themed music video", with Gaga and her dancersue executing synchronized, "herky-jerky" movements that maximized the limited space of Studio 8H.
-William Vaillancourt of Rolling Stone praised the singer's "overflowing intensity," while HuffPosts Daniel Welsh described the performance as "a must-watch for even the most casual of Lady Gaga fans."
+William Vaillancourt of Rolling Stone praised the singer's "overflowing intensity," while HuffPosts Daniel Welsh described the performance as "a must-watch for even the most casual of Lady Gaga fans".
+Matt Mitchell of Paste described it as "fantastic", while Karen Valby of Vanity Fair highlighted its camp sensibility and noted influences from the film Conclave (2024).
 On March 11, 2025, Gaga performed an acoustic version of "Abracadabra" live on The Howard Stern Show.